dhdannychoi/academic-kickstart/content/publication/ethnicjudiciary/index.md

 +++
-title = "​​​Ethnic Bias in Criminal Sentencing: Evidence from Kenya" date = 2019-05-03T22:33:07-05:00 draft = false
+title = "​​​Ethnicity and Judicial Decision-making: Evidence from the Kenyan High Courts" date = 2019-05-03T22:33:07-05:00 draft = false